fatemehazimi990/Paper-Reading/README.md

 * Why the position embedding is added only to the previous frame?
 2) [Delving Deep into Many-to-many Attention for Few-shot Video Object Segmentation](https://openaccess.thecvf.com/content/CVPR2021/papers/Chen_Delving_Deep_Into_Many-to-Many_Attention_for_Few-Shot_Video_Object_Segmentation_CVPR_2021_paper.pdf): In few-shot VOS, a support set for multiple appearances of a target object is provided; given the query images containing an object instance from the same class, the model should segment objects of the same category.
 Two main approaches are either computing a prototype feature vector from the support set and detecting the object in the query via comparison to the prototype or perform many-to-many attention between the support set and the query frames, which is computationally expensive.
-This paper considers the latter and proposes a solution for reducing the exponential cost in many-to-many attention operation to linear without performance loss. <br/>
+This paper considers the latter and proposes a solution for reducing the exponential cost in many-to-many attention operation to linear without performance loss.
+* A limitation is the naive way of choosing the agent frame from the video (middle frame), which could be the subject of future work. <br/>

 3)